yessith93/yessith93/README.md

 - 👋 Hi, I’m @yessith93
-- 👀 I’m interested in learning about software development.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning .net
+- 🌱 I’m constantly learning , but at this moment and focus in react
-- 📫 mi email es yessith@misena.edu.co, linkedin profile is: https://www.linkedin.com/in/miguel-yessith-almanza-mestra-53a6663b/
+- 📫 mi email es miguel.almanza.mestra@gmail.com, linkedin profile is: https://www.linkedin.com/in/miguel-almanza/
 I'm open to work with anyone as long as I can learn and be useful.